Beeeeeeelle/resume/_pages/publication.md

     > 2022 IF 1.4
     >
-- Bao, Y., & ***Li, B** (major revision).
+- Bao, Y., & ***Li, B** (Accepted).
 A Preliminary Study on Graduate Student Instructors’ Exploration, Perception, and Use of ChatGPT. *International Journal of Computer-Assisted Language Learning and Teaching (IJCALLT).*

     > 2022 IF 1.4
     >